These Are The Top Ten Holdings Of Frank Sands

 Sea

 Founded in 2009 and headquartered in Singapore, it is an internet and mobile platform company that offers online gaming services.
 Sands owns more than 18 million shares of Sea Ltd (NYSE:SE) at an estimated average price of $45.93.
 These shares have a market value of over $4 billion and account for 7.54% of Sands’ portfolio.
-Sands has recently sold some shares of Sea ltd. Sea ltd. shares are down almost 60% YTD.7 Travel Stocks That Will Benefit as Covid Restrictions End
+Sands has recently sold some shares of Sea ltd. Sea ltd. shares are down almost 60% YTD.7 Precious Metals Stocks That Will Offset the Effects of Inflation

 .